ErpNetDocs/tech/modules/crm/sales/sales-concepts/determine-payment-account-in-sales-order.md

 1. Initially, the user chooses a customer.
 The payment type and the payment account of the customer would be copied to the sales order.

->[!NOTE:] It is important, that the customers' payment type IS set to some non-null value!
+>[!NOTE] : It is important, that the customers' payment type IS set to some non-null value!

 The following events happen:
 - The user selects a customer.